 Most pairs of short boots in this review we were able to hike in.
 While they don't provide as much protection from the snow, many still offer significant water resistance in puddles and slush.
 Moreover, if you live in a region that only gets a few inches of snow at a time, short boots will almost certainly provide all the snow protection that you would need.
 However, if you do decide on a shorter boot and still have to navigate deeper snow, be sure to opt for one with a shaft that cinches closed or offers a way to attach a gaiter.

 One final consideration is that short boots (especially those without faux fur) have a longer season.
 They are a bit easier to wear in late fall and early spring when you may want some warmth but don't need a huge winter boot.

 Fashion vs. Function

 Footwear plays a major role in a person's overall look.
-Since many women purchase winter boots for use around town, we're going to start off with a debate about fashion vs. function.
-In the case of a hiking boot, style is probably not at the top of your priority list; however, if you are on the hunt for a boot for general around town use, it is often important to balance function with style.
+Since many women purchase winter boots for use around town, we're going to start with a debate about fashion vs. function.
+In the case of a hiking boot, style is probably not at the top of your priority list.
+But, if you are on the hunt for a boot for general around-town use, it is often important to balance function with style.

-Fur or no fur?
+Fur or No Fur?

 Who knew that faux-fur was such a controversial topic?
 Some women love the look, while others say it's a dealbreaker.
 Consider what your tastes are because this could immediately narrow your options, or expand the possibilities, for your winter boot selection.
 In addition to personal preference, there are some basic pros and cons of faux-fur boots.